Gonpassa/goals-project/README.md

 Focusing vision on one point externally and fixing it there for 30-60 sec increases focus/drive to persue goals.
 Implementation - Timer with a dot in the center of the page or something not hard to look at at.
 User will look at image for 30-60 sec.

-2:Use Aged Self-Images to Self-Motivate
+2: Use Aged Self-Images to Self-Motivate
 People will persue goals more if they see themseleves aged to the time of the deadline for the goal. eg - I want to have graduate in 4 years.
 Users that visualize themselves mentally in 4 years will be less effective at persuing their goals in contrast to users that saw themselves in reality aged by four years by a computer program.